rust-lang/rust/doc/tutorial.md

 # Vectors

-Vectors represent a section of memory that contains some number of values.
+Vectors are a contiguous section of memory containing zero or more values of the same type.
 Like other types in Rust, vectors can be stored on the stack, the local heap, or the exchange heap.

 ~~~
 enum crayon {